If you are planning a trip to Italy anytime soon, then you may have wondered: “Is Milan worth visiting?”.

 Sforzesco Castle is a medieval fortress from the 15th century, located in the heart of Milan, which now houses several different museums that exhibit various objects ranging from works of art to archeological artifacts.

 If you aren’t interested in what the museums have to offer, you can still explore the castle’s inner courtyard, which can be visited without buying a ticket.

 07. It’s a good base for trips to other popular Italian destinations

 Milan is located very close to Lake Como and for this reason, a day trip to the famous lake is a popular choice for many visiting the city.
 Other great options are:

-- Lugano, Switzerland: you can get there by train or bus (Flixbus).
-Personally, I used the bus on my way there as it was cheaper and returned by train.
+- Lugano, Switzerland: You can get there by train or bus (Flixbus).
+I used the bus on my way there as it was cheaper and returned by train.

-- Lake Garda: you can travel to Sirmione by train and bus in less than 2h (depending on traffic conditions).
-However, I would suggest spending one or two nights there as well, in order to be able to visit some of the other towns in the Lake Garda area (like Riva, Malcesine or Limone).
+- Lake Garda: You can travel to Sirmione by train and bus in less than 2 hours (depending on traffic conditions).
+However, I would suggest spending one or two nights there as well to be able to visit some of the other towns in the Lake Garda area (like Riva, Malcesine or Limone).

 - 4 nights at Lake Como, split equally between Varenna and Como: I visited Varenna, Bellagio, and Como, plus did the Bernina Express ride to St. Moritz and a day trip to Lugano

 - 2 nights in Manarola: I visited all the Cinque Terre villages and Portovenere

 - 2 nights in Rapallo: I visited Portofino and Camogli